IBM-Cloud/openwhisk-visionapp/README.md

-# Vision App - a sample iOS app for image tagging and face detection built with IBM Bluemix OpenWhisk
+# Vision App - a sample iOS app for image tagging and face detection built with IBM Cloud Functions

 Vision App is a sample iOS application to automatically tag images and detect faces by using IBM visual recognition technologies.